titaniumsg/find_tcreg/README.md

 ### Usage

 The code has two modes.
-The first mode assumes the given receptor's binding mode is similar to that of TCRs and utilizes the previously identified TCR contact residues from pHLA-TCR structures in TCR3d.
-The second mode recalculates the T-CREGs using the receptor-pHLA complex structure as input, taking into account the binding mode in the identification of contact residues.
+The first mode assumes the given receptor's binding mode is similar to that of TCRs and utilizes the previously identified TCR-contacting residues from TCR:pHLA structures in TCR3d.
+The second mode recalculates the T-CREGs using the receptor:pHLA complex structure as input, taking into account the binding mode in the identification of contact residues.

 The default T-CREG file is the "common" 21 T-CREGs.
 If you'd like to use all T-CREGs, include the following flag: `-tcreg_file tcregs_greedy_no_cutoff.txt`.
 Custom T-CREG files can also be inputted using this flag.